 Half-eaten granola bars.
 An iota of peanut butter on each banana bite.
 Sugar-free, low-calorie ice cream.
-Bones protruding more and more as I see my reflection in the dorm bathroom mirror.
-A certain number flashing back at me when I step onto a scale.
-Measuring cups utilized for chips and cereals.
-The red glare of numbers from the elliptical, announcing calories burned.
+Bones protrude more and more as I see my reflection in the dorm bathroom mirror.
+A certain number flashes back at me when I step onto a scale.
+Measuring cups are utilized for chips and cereals.
+The red glare of numbers from the elliptical announced calories burned.

-Each of these snapshots have been collected during my eating disorder.
+Each of these snapshots has been collected during my eating disorder.
 And some days they’re the only pictures I know.
-Rather than feeling trapped by their power, however, I’m disgusted by my reaction of pride.
+Rather than feeling trapped by their power, however, I’m disgusted by my reaction to pride.